irisedu/iris/packages/iris-backend/README.md

 - `NODE_ENV`: `development` or `production`
 - `FEATURES`: A comma-separated list of optional features to enable.
 - `BASE_URL`: The base URL that Iris is hosted at.
+Used for:
+  - Generating request URIs
+  - Setting S3 CORS rules
 - `TRUST_PROXY`: Set to `1` if the server is behind a reverse proxy.

 Base dependencies: